 Pay with a credit card that earns bonus miles and points on airlines.
 Or a card that earns a bonus on travel, like the Chase Sapphire Preferred® Card.

 And if you need to rent a car, read this guide to finding cheap car rentals, for tips & tricks on saving money on rental cars.

 All of the National Parks charge a vehicle entrance fee, so depending on how many parks you plan to visit, it could be worth buying an Annual Pass that costs $80.

 I did the math, and if you plan on visiting 2+ parks over the year, an annual pass is likely worth it.
 Because the major parks, like Yosemite and Grand Canyon National Park, charge $30 for a week-long permit.
 And the pass grants you access to other National Park Service monuments, like Devils Postpile, that can easily cost $10+ per visit.

-Tip: This Wikipedia page lists the areas in the US National Park System.
-So it’s a good resource for planning your trip.
+Tip: This Wikipedia page lists the areas in the U.S. National Park System, so it’s a useful resource for planning your trip.

 Plus, if you need to buy gear for your trip, you can go through shopping portals that earn cash back, miles, or points at certain retailers.
 I like using sites like CashbackMonitor.com that show you what bonuses various portals are offering.

 And don’t forget to check out this post on how to plan a terrific road trip!

 Just go!
 The timing will never be “just right,” and nothing will ever go exactly as planned (even without a kid), so my best piece of advice is just to go.
 Because life goes fast and you need to pack in as much fun as you can!